LiuYuancheng/Braccio_plus_robot_arm_control/SmartRobot.md

 **Human face detection ** will detect human face for the robot to interact with people :

 - Normal face detection : detect multiple human faces in the video stream and save all the faces' position.
-- Detect face with 2 eyes : detect human face and two eye, only save the position with both face and two eyes are detected.
-(So the detect result only contents people who is facing direct to the camera)
+- Detect face with 2 eyes : detect both human face and two eye, only save the position with both face and two eyes are detected. ( So the detect result only contents people who is facing direct to the camera )

 **QR code detection** will detect the QR-code for robot to interact with the environment :

 - Normal QR-code detection : detect multiple QR-code in the video and save all the QR-code position.
-- QR-code detect and decode : decode the QR-code information during the detection.
-(So if we put different Qr-code on different objects , we can control the robot to grab the specific one based on the QR-code info )
+- QR-code detect and decode : detect QR-code and decode the QR-code information during the detection. ( So if we put different QR-code on different objects , we can control the robot to grab the specific object based on the user's preset QR-code info )

 If we enable the detection result display flag, the program will provide a CV-image window to show the detection result in real time as shown below: